 Since the city has such a long history, dating back to its time as the home of the Chumash Indians and its status as a mission city on El Camino Real, there are lots of unique places of historical interest to see.
 I recommend visiting the mission and El Presidio for sure, but exploring the maritime history is also a lot of fun.

 El Presidio State Park

 I haven’t got a chance to hike in the area as much as I would like, but what I have done has been fantastic.
-The mountains are full of trails, including one of the most popular to the ruins of the historic Knapp’s Castle.
-Also, the waterfront has a nice walk to Point Fermin, and the walk down to One Thousand Steps Beach is not one to miss either.
+The mountains are full of trails, and the waterfront has a nice walk to Point Fermin.
+Also, the walk down to One Thousand Steps Beach is not one to miss either.